evgenyb/evgenyb.github.io/_posts/2020-08-17-arm-templates-deployment-time.md

 This is the "default" approach you will find it in documentation and most of the [Azure Resource Manager QuickStart Templates](https://github.com/Azure/azure-quickstart-templates).
 The biggest challenge with this approach is when you have a lot of resources in one ARM template, this json file becomes way too long and hard to read, navigate and maintain.
 If you use parameters to support multi-environment setup, these parameter files also become quite big and not so easy to maintain.

-Tools like [ARM Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) helps a lot and you get much better development experience and I highly recommend to use it.
+Tools like [ARM Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) help a lot and you get much better development experience and I highly recommend to use it.

 In single template scenario you define the order for deploying resources by using [dependsOn element](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/define-resource-dependency#dependson) and Resource Manager orchestrates the deployment of the resources.